openkfw/TruBudget/blockchain-explorer/README.md

 # Blockchain explorer

-This is a simple API to fetch the streams and stream items from a multichain node.
+This is a simple expressJS API to fetch the streams and stream items from a multichain node.

 ## Getting started